GeekBrony/FoliageTool/README.md

 Additionally, it is possible to add more variation by configuring **many foliage assets** in **one biome**.

 #### **Tree Filtering**
-Flora Studio optionally filters foliage around all trees on your terrain.
+Flora optionally filters foliage around all trees on your terrain.
 - Custom Blend Range
 - Custom Padding